 - Enable Universal Analytics: Universal Analytics is the new standard for Google Analytics.
 Check this box if you have not used Google Analytics on this site before.
 If you have used it before, upgrade to Universal Analytics.

 - Anonymize IP addresses: This keeps user data more private and is mandatory in some countries.
 Read more about IP Anonymization.
 Consult an expert if you’re unsure about whether this is required for your store.

 - Track 404 (Not found) Errors: This allows you to find broken or dead links.
 To see how many times this occurs, go to your Google Analytics account > Behavior > Events > Overview > Error.

-- Purchase Transactions: Track purchases on your site, including data like revenue, tax, refunds, shipping and more.
+- Purchase Transactions: Track purchases on your site, including data like revenue, tax, refunds, shipping, and more.
 This requires a payment gateway that redirects to the thank you/order received page after payment.
-Some popular options that do this are Stripe, PayPal powered by Braintree, PayPal Express Checkout and Square.
+Some popular options that do this are Stripe, Braintree for WooCommerce, PayPal Checkout, and Square.